taleldayekh/talel.io-backend/README.md

 ╰───────────────────╯   ╰───────────────────╯     ╰─────────────────────╯
                                                 ╰ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ╯
 ```

+Deployment of the talelio backend image is done automatically in a GitHub Action as part of the continuous deployment while the images for the Traefik reverse proxy and PostgreSQL database needs to be deployed manually.

 ## Deployment Stack